nuvlaedge/deployment/helm/README.md

-# NuvlaEdge Engine installation in Kubernetes
+# NuvlaEdge installation on Kubernetes

 **This installation method is still in trial and should not be used for production**